Andelad/project-content-vault/docs/core/App Logic.md

 ### How This App Is Different

-**Built for the individual, top-down, with dynamic rebalancing.**
+**Built for the individual, BigPicture-down, with dynamic forecasting.**

 Instead of managing hundreds of tasks, users work with the big picture:

 1. Set your **capacity** (when you can work)
 2. Create **projects** with time estimates
-3. Watch the app **auto-distribute** hours across your available days
+3. Watch the app **auto-estimate** your work load across your available days
-4. Schedule specific work when needed
+4. Plan specific work when needed
-5. Complete work and watch estimates **automatically rebalance**
+5. Complete work and watch auto-estimates automatically rebalance.

 **Why it solves the problems above:**
 - **Big-picture first** - Start with total hours, not individual tasks (solves task-estimation problem)